billgathen/react-step-by-step/6-basic-flux/README.md

 ## What is Flux?

 [Flux](http://facebook.github.io/flux) is the design pattern Facebook uses to handle data flow and interaction within a React app.
 Flux is (mostly) event-driven and its defining characteristic is that data flows in one direction through the app.
-We chain events (or actions) together so components find out about the actions they care about and can take whatever steps they need to in response.
+We chain events (or actions) together so components find out about the actions they care about and can react (pun intended) appropriately.

-The example app tracks "likes" for a web page, and we'll use Flux to let the display counter know when someone has clicked the "like" button.
+Our example app tracks "likes" for a web page, and we'll use Flux to let the display counter know when someone has clicked the "like" button.

 ## The Challenges

 I found Flux **much** more difficult to wrap my head around than React alone.
 None of the explanations made sense to me.
-In fact, until I walked through the code in the [Flux TodoMVC example](https://github.com/facebook/flux/tree/master/examples/flux-todomvc), I was ready to give up.
+Until I walked through the code in the [Flux TodoMVC example](https://github.com/facebook/flux/tree/master/examples/flux-todomvc), I was ready to give up.
 I hope this repo will be the guide you need to pick up Flux quickly and begin using it in your own apps.

 Flux uses CommonJS ```require``` statements to pull in behaviors from other files, so we'll switch from *all in one file* mode to *how apps are really built* mode.
 This means we'll stop compiling our JSX in the browser: instead we'll add a build tool at the command-line and pre-compile before serving.
 The [Browserify](http://browserify.org) tool will gather and combine all our code files into a single file that lives at ```dist/bundle.js```.
-This is much more efficient and how all production apps operate, but it's complexity I wanted to avoid as long as possible in these examples.
+Pre-compiling is more efficient and all production apps use it, but it's added complexity I wanted to avoid as long as possible in these examples.

-Underneath this directory are two directories: ```js``` and ```dist```.
-The ```js``` directory contains another series of directories: ```actions```, ```components```, ```constants```, ```dispatcher``` and ```stores```.
-These are where we'll put our React/Flux app code.
+Underneath this directory are two sub-directories: ```js``` and ```dist```.
+The ```js``` directory contains the directories where we'll put our React/Flux code: ```actions```, ```components```, ```constants```, ```dispatcher``` and ```stores```.
 The ```dist``` directory is where our build step will put the compiled application file: ```bundle.js```.
 You can see in ```index.html``` that ```dist/bundle.js``` is the only script file we need to include for our app to load into the page.
 Convenient!

 The good news is you can ignore the build steps entirely if all you want to do is run the code: the ```dist/bundle.js``` file has already been created.
 Open ```index.html``` in a browser and it just works!